grew-nlp/grew_doc/content/doc/request.md

 ```

 ---
-## Global pattern
+## Global request
-Global patterns let the user express constrains about the structure of the whole graph.
+Global requests let the user express constrains about the structure of the whole graph.
 It is also possible to express constraints about metadata of the graph.

 ### Structure constraints